 How carbon dividends affect incentives (hint: they don’t)

-Last week, Clean Prosperity and EnviroEconomics published a new report recommending the federal government rebate carbon-pricing revenues directly to households.
+Clean Prosperity and EnviroEconomics published a report recommending the federal government rebate carbon-pricing revenues directly to households.
 The key takeaway: Implementing a carbon price and issuing these ‘carbon dividends’ could make a majority of Canadian households better off.
 It’s a valuable finding.
 But you might ask: What’s the point if you’re just giving the money back?
 Today, I’ll use some simple economic theory to explain how this approach not only maintains incentives to reduce GHG emissions, it can help households pocket more savings (it’ll be fun, I promise).